Delogrand770/champGG/README.md

 # Setup

-1. Click the Download button on the right
+1. Click the Download ZIP button on the right
 2. Extract the files from the zip archive
 3. Run champGG.exe